 Fujifilm X-T10 Autofocus

 One of the most common complaints regarding the focusing performance of earlier X-series compact system cameras was their inability to track moving targets.
-The modifications to the focusing mechanism that were introduced by the X-T10, and which are currently being sent out to the X-T1 with a firmware upgrade, are aimed at solving the issue, and there is a significant improvement.
+The modifications to the focusing mechanism introduced by the X-T10, which are currently being sent out to the X-T1 with a firmware upgrade, are aimed at solving the issue, and there is a significant improvement.

-In the Continuous Autofocus mode, it can now pick points or zones around the frame, and the camera will track the subject within the zone or around the frame.
+In the Continuous Autofocus mode, it can now pick points or zones around the frame, and the camera will track the subject within the zone or around the edge.
 Previously, Continuous Autofocus only allowed for a single-point selection.

 In Continuous Wide/Tracking mode, the autofocus performs a fair job of latching onto a moving subject and tracking it throughout the frame; nevertheless, crowded surroundings can be a distraction, and Zone AF or Single point mode is generally a better option than Continuous Wide/Tracking mode.